I give lectures on topics that interest or inspire me. My topics come from these areas:

 Bertolt Brecht is one of the most important German-language poets of the 20th century.
 He wrote against war and for social justice early on.
 For his plays he wrote songs that were set to music by famous composers such as Kurt Weill and Hans Eisler.
 He fled from the National Socialists to the USA.
 After his return he settled in the GDR.
 But here, too, he increasingly caused trouble.
 Of his poems, everyone knows the Mackie Messer Song from the Threepenny Opera.
 Brecht is hardly ever performed in the theatre today.
 Not only, but even more so in times that are becoming darker again, we need someone like Bertolt Brecht.

 Telling stories and listening to stories is a basic human need.
 You could almost say that gossip is an essential engine of civilisation.
 Today, most of our stories are told on television.
 Who still has time for thick novels today?
 And yet ...
 Reading books enriches life like hardly any other activity.
+But what happens in your head when you read, and why is it fun?
 The lecture wants to be an invitation to read again or even more.

 The decision to leave the European Union has left many things in flux.
 Reason enough to take a closer look at British culture.
 Great Britain is considered the home of eccentricity and cultivated spleens.
 What is typically British?
 What makes being British so special?
 An evening with well-known and unknown literary and journalistic texts about life between Full English Breakfast and ale in the pub, from Shakespeare to Brexit, about big politics and life in miniature.
 An evening for all Anglophiles and those who want to become one, supplemented by numerous film and sound recordings in English.